Memetic-Block/cheese-mint-site/README.md

-# Wuzzy Site
+# Cheese Mint Site

-A Vue.js frontend application for the Wuzzy platform, providing a user interface for browsing and interacting with nests, crawlers, and search functionality.
+A Vue.js frontend application for createing achievements on the permaweb.

-Check it out at [https://wuzzy.arweave.net](https://wuzzy.arweave.net)

 ## Prerequisites